Cold Sweats: 10 Common Causes & When to Seek Help

 3. Stress and anxiety

 In stressful situations or during anxiety attacks, the body reacts by producing cold sweats that are mainly felt on the forehead, hands, feet and armpits.
 In addition to these symptoms, you may also experience muscle tension, general malaise, nausea, vomiting, palpitations and tremors.
-Learn more about what an anxiety attack feels like and how it is treated.

-How to stop it: There are many ways you can control your anxiety, like getting a massage or taking a warm bath or drinking chamomile tea.
+How to treat: There are many ways you can control your anxiety, like getting a massage or taking a warm bath or drinking chamomile tea.
 Learn about other natural ways you can manage your stress or anxiety.
 In serious cases where you are unable to cope with your anxiety on your own, you should seek psychological therapy.
 Prescription medications may also be considered.

 4. Decreased oxygen